tomgonzo/goof/README.md

 This vulnerable app includes the following capabilities to experiment with:
 * [Exploitable packages](#exploiting-the-vulnerabilities) with known vulnerabilities
 * [Docker Image Scanning](#docker-image-scanning) for base images with known vulnerabilities in system libraries
-* [Runtime alerts](#runtime-alerts) for detecting an invocation of vulnerable functions in open source dependencies

 ## Running
 ```bash